ossf/great-mfa-project/invitation.md

 3. Not reuse the token between different people (the token must not be shared).
 4. Consider providing feedback to us (so we can try to fix problems).

+We also need each project that receives coupon codes to tell us, within 30 days of getting the codes:

+1. How many people used the coupon codes to receive an MFA token, and
+2. How many of those people didn't have an MFA hardware token before.

+The people you sent thee coupon codes should be able to tell you this!
-We need each project to tell us (1) how many people used the coupon codes to receive an MFA token and (2) how many of them didn't have an MFA hardware token before.
-That way, we can tell others some simple measures of success.
+We need this information so we can tell others some simple measures of success.
+We don't need the names of any individuals.

 Please note that the tokens are shipped from the US, so while they can be shipped internationally, we can't ship somewhere if that is